-I wish to note that following suggestions from reviewer 1, the "Turbo" colormap has been removed and now both the revised Figure 1 and new Appendix Figure 2 show the same colormaps.
+I wish to note that following suggestions from reviewer 1, the "Turbo" colormap has been removed and now both the revised Figure 1 and new Appendix Figures B1 and C1 to show the same colormaps throughout for the two fires (Figures 1 and B1) and for greyscale simulation (Figure C1).
 At this stage, I opted to include the isochron comparison as I feel this is an important point made in the text as well (to help delineate the "just noticeable differences" that arise as discrete colormaps grow in the number of steps shown to begin to approach a continuous colormap.
-The two new figures are shown below; note these include isochrons but no black/white simulation; the diverging nature of the Managua option limits its ability to be assessed without labeled isochrons or without a fire origin point, this is now noted in the text.
+The new figures are shown below; note these include isochrons and the black/white simulation is included as an appendix figure; the diverging nature of the Managua option limits its ability to be assessed without labeled isochrons or without a fire origin point, this is now noted in the text.
 Also per the next comment, please note additional details are provided in the captions:

-Figure 1: Revised Figure 1 of the 2021 Dixie Fire (note the same version of the Rim Fire is now shown as Figure A2.
+Figure 1: Revised Figure 1 of the 2021 Dixie Fire (note the same version of the Rim Fire is now shown as Figure B1.
 The revised caption is explained in response to the next comment.

-Figure 2: New Figure A2 of the 2013 Rim Fire.
+Figure 2: New Figure B1 of the 2013 Rim Fire.
 The revised caption is explained in response to the next comment.